Formal moduli problems with cohomological constraints: Cohomology jump loci and differential graded Lie algebras

 from which we deduce that the $D(A'_*)$-module structure of $V_*$ is induced from the $D(A_*)$-one via the morphism $D(f)$.
 Therefore, the equivalence of $A'_*$-modules follows from the functoriality of $C^*(\mathfrak{g}_*,-)$ in Theorem \ref{t2.2} and Theorem \ref{t2.3}.
 This proves that the object $\mathscr{F}^{V_*}$ built up in this way is indeed a quasi-coherent sheaf on $X$ (or even a connective quasi-coherent sheaf on $X$ if the initial $\mathfrak{g}_*$-module is connective).
-We refer to this whole construction of $\mathscr{F}^{V_*}$ the \emph{sheafification} of the $\mathfrak{g}_*$-module $V_*$.
-Moreover, this can be proved to be closely related to the construction of Aomoto complexes given in Definition \ref{d4.2} and Remark \ref{r4.1} by the following chain of isomorphisms of formal moduli problems.
-This is exactly the content of the following proposition. \begin{prop} Let $A_* \in \dg_k$, $\omega \in X(A_*)$ and $V_*$ a connective $\mathfrak{g}_*$-module.
-Then there exists an equivalence of $A$-modules.
+We refer to this whole construction of $\mathscr{F}^{V_*}$ the \emph{sheafification} of the $\mathfrak{g}_*$-module $V_*$. \end{const} Moreover, we shall prove that this construction is closely related to the one of Aomoto complexes given in Definition \ref{d4.2} and Remark \ref{r4.1} by using the following chain of isomorphisms of formal moduli problems (cf. \cite[$\S2$]{6} and \cite{4}).
+This is the content of the proposition below. \begin{prop} Let $A_* \in \dg_k$, $\omega \in X(A_*)$ and $V_*$ a connective $\mathfrak{g}_*$-module.
+Then there exists an equivalence of $A_*$-modules.